Mikaela/gist/matrix/m.room.server_acl/README.md

 Explanations:

+- `matrix.org`, `*.matrix.org`
   - Very big homeservers promoting centralisation of users and power.
 Also big source of spam, poor moderation and abusive bot performing public logging of members-only rooms.
+- `nitro.chat`
+  - Poorly protected from abuse, abuse contact joins room that their users are raiding and leaves immediately without doing anything.
+- `disroot.org`, `privacytools.io`, `feneas.org`, `liberta.casa`
   - Legacy servers that have discontinued, are in progress of discontinuing or are just closed for public, that have PL100 in my rooms.
-They don't need subdomains to be denylisted as the subdomain MXIDs wouldn't have power.
-  - `disroot.org`, `privacyguides.io`, `feneas.org`.
+- `glowers.club`, `midov.pl`, `kiwifarms.net`, `nerdsin.space`, `thisisjoes.site`, `pp13.space`
-- The rest are connected to abusive raids on communities that I am a part of, sometimes even moderate.
+  - Connected to abusive raids on communities that I am a part of, sometimes even moderate.

 ## Allowlist